import cluster [--dryrun|-y] [--remove-angel] cluster_name

 When this option is used together with the

-option, no removals of angel processes will actually be
+no removals of angel processes will actually be performed, but

-performed, but the checks for angel processes (which occur when
+the checks for angel processes (which occur when the

-option is used alone) will be skipped.
-It is recommended that
+used alone) will be skipped.
+It is recommended that you use the

-option only, and once the only errors observed are with the
+only, and once the only errors observed are with the angel

 option only to complete the import.